Rajpratik71/eucalyptus-wiki/HOWTO-Use-Fog-with-Eucalyptus.md

 * It should be noted that storage calls will work *only* with Eucalyptus installations that have DNS properly configured; by convention, S3 requires bucket names to contain fully-qualified domain names, and Eucalyptus enforces this convention.

-* Fog 1.11.0 contained changes that don't currently work well with Walrus.
-For users interacting with Walrus, Fog 1.10.0 is currently recommended.
+* Fog 1.11.0 contains changes that don't currently work well with Walrus buckets.
+For users currently requiring Fog functionality with Walrus, version 1.10.0 is currently recommended.
 Details of this issue can be found at: https://eucalyptus.atlassian.net/browse/EUCA-6208

 ## Questions/Issues

 If you have any questions about using Fog with Eucalyptus, please first check the [knowledgebase](https://engage.eucalyptus.com/customer/portal/articles/search?q=Fog).

 If you do not find an answer in the knowledgebase, please [ask a question](https://engage.eucalyptus.com/customer/portal/questions/new?q=Fog).

-## TODOs

-* Provide the simplest functional example for storage: listing buckets
-* Provide the simplest functional example for launching an image

 ***
 [[category.HOWTO]]